The cost of the average grocery bill in Canada–and how to lower yours

 At the checkout of my local grocery store, I find myself holding my breath as the total on the screen climbs higher and higher with each scanned item.
 Even staples like margarine and pasta seem to teeter on the edge of unaffordability.

 I’m not imagining it—these foods recently topped the list for highest month-over-month price increases.
-In November 2022, you could expect to pay an average of $7.11 for a 907-gram tub of margarine in Canada, up 37% from the $5.16 you would have paid in the same month in 2021.
+In May 2023, you could expect to pay an average of $7.46 for a 907-gram tub of margarine in Canada, up nearly 58% from the $4.73 you would have paid in the same month in 2021.

-The rate of inflation in December was 6.3%, Statistics Canada said in its most recent Consumer Price Index (CPI) report, which tracks the cost of hundreds of everyday goods, from groceries to gas.
-Food inflation was even higher at 11%.
-The food inflation rate in November (11.4%) was the fastest year-over-year increase since 1981.
-For reference, the Bank of Canada aims to keep inflation at 2% per year.
+The rate of inflation reached its peak in June 2022 at 8.1%, according to Statistics Canada in its Consumer Price Index (CPI) report, which tracks the cost of hundreds of everyday goods, from groceries to gas.
+Inflation has been falling steadily ever since and it now sits at 3.4%, as of May 2023.
+The food inflation rate in November 2022 (11.4%) was the fastest year-over-year increase since 1981.
+Are we over the inflation hump?
+Not quite.
+Statistics Canada says that grocery prices increased 9% year-over-year since last May.
+For reference, the Bank of Canada aims to keep inflation at 2% per year, using the overnight rate, among other tools.
 Rising fuel costs, labour shortages and supply-chain problems have also made food pricier.

 I’m not alone in my experience.
 Canadians are facing increasing food costs at supermarkets across the country.
 Nearly six-in-ten respondents (59%) in a recent Equifax survey said they “are using coupons and looking for deals more at grocery stores versus last year.”
 Just over half of Canadians (54%) are “cutting back on grocery shopping altogether.”
 And, alarmingly, a survey by the Canadian Hub for Applied and Social Research at the University of Saskatchewan found that almost 20% of us are eating smaller meals or skipping meals because of high food prices.